dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/pipelines-and-project-workflow/README.md

 Most data-science projects have the same set of tasks:

-1. ETL: extracting data from its source, transforming it, then loading it into a database.
+1. **ETL**: extracting data from its source, transforming it, then loading it into a database.
-2. Pre-process data: This might include imputing missing values and choosing the training and testing sets.
+2. **Pre-process data**: This might include imputing missing values and choosing the training and testing sets.
-3. Train the model(s): You can try different algorithms, features, and so on.
+3. **Train the model(s)**: You can try different algorithms, features, and so on.
-4. Assess performance on the test set: Using an appropriate accuracy metric (e.g. AUC), examine the performance of your model "out of sample."
+4. Assess performance on the test set: Using an appropriate metric (e.g. $Precision@k$, $Recall$, $AUC$), examine the performance of your model "out of sample."
 5. Think of new things to try.
 Repeat steps 1 through 4 as appropriate.